rogervillanueva/hikari/README.md

    - Restart `pnpm dev` so the API route can initialise the tokenizer.
    - Re-import or trigger the retokenisation workflow for existing documents to refresh stored tokens with Sudachi output.
+   - The morphology API and diagnostics toast now mirror the same events in `apps/web/.logs/server-YYYY-MM-DD.log` (or the directory specified by `SERVER_LOG_DIR`).
+Use the **Download server logs** button in the reader’s diagnostics toast or call `GET /api/logs/latest` (include the optional `SERVER_LOG_API_KEY` header when configured) to retrieve a text copy you can share for debugging.

    Prefer a different analyzer (SudachiPy, Kuromoji, MeCab, etc.)?
 Expose it via an HTTP endpoint that returns the same token payload and update